GPU-Accelerated 4K HEVC Video Processing: Transcode, Edit and Play 4K HEVC

 ● Initial Use of AI in Video Processing

 The current artificial intelligence technique hasn't developed any groundbreaking coding method, transport protocol or interaction technique.
-Yet, AI has already penetrated into pre-processing, post-processing, super resolution, machine vision, etc. macXvideo applies the post-processing and super resolution techs of AI into large-sized HEVC video processing.
+Yet, various AI tools are already incorporated in pre-processing, post processing, super resolution, machine vision, etc. macXvideo applies the post-processing and super resolution techs of AI into large-sized HEVC video processing.
 When your video processing encounters varied objects, larger movement, rotation, etc. complex cases, the AI post-processing in macXvideo plays a big role to quickly recognize different objects and adjust the movement intensity to improve processing efficiency.
 Besides, the AI super resolution tech in macXvideo can also help you promote lower-resolution video quality to much higher level.

 Part 3 - How Does HW Acceleration Affect in 4K HEVC Processing